vjsantojaca/evernote_app/README.md

 private static final String CONSUMER_SECRET = "Your consumer secret";
 ```

-Define a application class for initialize the EvernoteSession (asSingleton) that has all of the information that we need to authenticate to Evernote.
-Initialize the session of the api in a class that extends of application class to avoid having to pass the object between the different activities.
+Initialize the session of the api (with the info to authentificate to Evernote) in a class that extends of application class to avoid having to pass the object between the different activities.

 ```
 mEvernoteSession = new EvernoteSession.Builder(this)